VariantSync/VEVOS_Simulation/README.md

         final Lazy<Optional<IFeatureModel>> loadFeatureModel = splCommit.featureModel();
         final Lazy<Optional<Artefact>> loadPresenceConditions = splCommit.presenceConditions();
 ```
 The history we retrieved earlier is structured into sub-histories.
-For each sub-history we can get the commits (as objects of type `SPLCommit`) from the input software product line that was analysed by VEVOS_Extraction.
+For each sub-history we can get the commits (as objects of type `SPLCommit`) from the input software product line that was analysed by VEVOS/Extraction.
 Through an `SPLCommit`, we can access the feature model and the presence condition of the software product line at the respective commit.
 However, both types of data are not directly accessible but have to be loaded first.
 This is what the `Lazy` type is used for: It defers the loading of data until it is actually required.